Minimising surface-code failures using a color-code decoder: Materialised symmetries and decoding

 Prior work has proposed using the individual restricted lattices for error correction \cite{kubica2023efficient}.
 In the restriction-lattice decoder, defects on each of the $\mathcal{R}_{\mathbf{g}}$ and $\mathcal{R}_{\mathbf{b}}$ lattices are matched within the lattice or to the boundary operator that completes the symmetry to produce local correction operators $\{ \mathcal{C}_{\mathbf{g}} , \mathcal{C}_{\mathbf{b}} \}$.
 In Fig.\ref{fig:example_of_unified_decoder_success}(a), for instance, these consist of Pauli corrections on the qubits lying along the highlighted paths.
 In order to apply a global correction, the union of the local correction operators $\mathcal{C}_{\mathbf{g}} \cup \mathcal{C}_{\mathbf{b}}$ is applied to the underlying physical qubits.

-The unified-lattice decoder is obtained from the global symmetry of the color code described in the previous subsection, such that errors give rise to pairs of defects.
+The unified lattice is obtained from the global symmetry of the color code described in the previous subsection, on which errors give rise to pairs of defects.
 Given a collection of defects on the unified lattice, the matching-based decoding problem reduces to finding a pairing between these defects that is created by an underlying error with maximal probability.
 Towards this goal, a matching between a pair of defects is assigned a weight inversely dependent on the probability of errors on all the qubits along the shortest path connecting the two.
-As a result, decoding is equivalent to finding the perfect matching of minimum weight on this weighted graph.
+As a result, decoding is equivalent to finding the perfect matching of minimum weight on this weighted graph on the unified lattice.

 It was seen in Ref.~\cite{sahay2022decoder} that the choice of edge weights on this graph can be determined by examining simple error patterns at the bulk, boundary and corners of the unified lattice.
 We apply the same basic concept in this work, but we set the edge weights as free parameters $w_A$ to bulk edges on $\mathcal{R}_\mathbf{g}$ and $\mathcal{R}_\mathbf{b}$, and $w_B$ on $\mathcal{R}_\mathbf{r}$, as shown in Fig~\ref{fig:restricted_color_code}(c), where we adopt a matching graph which allows for the correction of all expected errors when the global symmetry is respected.
 In the following sections, specific weights were found by numerical tests depending on the noise model.